The Internet of Things is powered by data. The more data the better, because the data powers the killer feature of IoT: personalization.

 As I mentioned in a previous post, people are often reluctant to give up their personal information—including preferences—but if you ask for help customizing something for them they’re eager to assist.

 The more data you give—to as many companies as possible—the more useful IoT becomes.
-But you destroy your privacy in the process.
-And the more private you are with your data the less adaptive, contextual, and personalized your IoT experience will be.
+And the more private you are with your data, the less adaptive, contextual, and personalized your IoT experience will be.

 - The allure of IoT functionality will be ever-present and unrelenting.
 You could go for 15 years giving zero data, see a product you love and give everything and it’ll be no different than if you had been giving it all along.
 In the IoT world, preference data will soak into the environment.
 It’ll be in everything, and like rain soaking into the ground, you never really get it back.